bjornmeansbear/sentence-a-day/README.md

 20190129 Why have a process?
 What is a process? what is process?
 How do you define process?
 20190130 Does "Switch to libre tools" count as a process?
 20190131 Do you have to change your computer, your operating system, your software; or are there just free/libre

+20190201 Sustainable Graphic Design is a mindset, not necessarily a checklist of "the right" materials — now, it can't be the wrong materials either, but it's not just the right materials…